supersorbet/pepepaldex-subgraph-02/README.md

 This subgraph dynamically tracks any pair created by the uniswap factory.
-It tracks of the current state of IceCreamSwap contracts, and contains derived stats for things like historical data and USD prices.
+It tracks of the current state of PepeDex contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on IceCreamSwap, pairs or tokens, aggregated by day
+- historical data on PepeDex, pairs or tokens, aggregated by day

 ## Running Locally